Tommy Moore (politician)

 Thomas L. Moore (born May 9, 1950 in Lynwood, Aiken County, South Carolina) is a South Carolina businessman and former state politician who is now an executive of a payday lending association in Washington, D.C.
-Moore was the Democratic nominee for Governor of South Carolina in 2006, but lost to incumbent Republican Governor Mark Sanford.
+Moore was the Democratic nominee for Governor of South Carolina in 2006, but lost to incumbent Republican governor Mark Sanford.

 Early life and career

 Moore earned his undergraduate degree from University of South Carolina Aiken.
 In 1971, he married high school sweetheart, Dale.
-The Moores have two sons — Baylen and Brent — and two grandsons, Rhett and Luke.
+The Moores have two sons — Baylen and Brent — and four grandsons, Luke, Rhett, Spencer, and Bennett.

 In 1978, Moore was elected to the South Carolina House of Representatives as a Democrat.
 That same November, he started Boiler Efficiency Inc., In 1980, after serving only a single term in the House, Moore was elected to the South Carolina Senate and was re-elected continuously until his resignation on July 7, 2007.

 Senate career

 In the South Carolina senate, Moore represented Aiken, Edgefield, Saluda and McCormick counties, a seat once held by Strom Thurmond.
 Moore’s committee assignments included the Judiciary; Labor, Commerce, and Industry; Ethics; Rules; Medical Affairs; and Fish, Game, and Forestry.
 Moore also served as the chair of the state regulation of public utilities review committee, senate medical affairs committee and the joint legislative committee on children and families.

 In 1994, Moore unsuccessfully ran for Congressman Butler Derrick's newly vacated seat in the U.S. House of Representatives.
-Like many "Republican Revolution" races that year, South Carolina's Third Congressional District was eventually won in the general election by a Republican, future U.S. Senator Lindsey Graham.
+Like many "Republican Revolution" races that year, South Carolina's Third Congressional District was eventually won in the general election by a Republican, future U.S. senator Lindsey Graham.